THE BEST RESTAURANTS OPEN ON MONDAYS

 BAO SOHO

-53 Great Marlborough St, Soho, London W1F 7JT, UK
+53 Great Marlborough St, Soho, London W1F 7JT

-Bao has been one of the biggest success stories of recent years, going from street food to permanent sites with ease and commanding regular huge queues around the block.
+BAO has been one of the biggest success stories of recent years, going from street food to permanent sites with ease and commanding regular huge queues around the block.
 The original Soho site is still one of the area’s highlights and a great place to pop in for a quick snack of steamed buns, or make up a full lunch or dinner by adding some larger plates too.
-The pillow-soft bao buns stuffed with the likes of pork belly and fried chicken are just as good as ever, and the signature pig blood cake with the bright yellow egg yolk is another must order.
-It may have only been going a few years, but Bao already feels like a Soho classic.
+The pillow-soft bao buns stuffed with the likes of pork belly and fried chicken are just as good as ever, and the signature pig blood cake with the bright yellow egg yolk is another must-order.
+BAO already feels like a Soho classic.

 SEABIRD

-40 Blackfriars Rd, South Bank, London SE1 8PB, UK
+40 Blackfriars Rd, South Bank, London SE1 8PB

 Seabird, the 14th floor rooftop restaurant and bar at The Hoxton Southwark has an incredible outdoor terrace with epic London views plus a beautiful indoor dining room and bar – it’s a pretty special spot.
 Joshua Boissy and Krystof Zizka (the team behind NYC’s Maison Premiere) have created London’s largest oyster menu alongside a menu of dishes with Spanish and Portuguese influences.
 As well as a super selection of shellfish, the tuna tartare, octopus roll with aioli, creamy crab croquettes and the whole lobster rice also must-orders.